 If you wait until age 66, you will receive 100% of your benefit.
 But if you can wait until age 70, your benefits increase significantly to 132% of your full retirement age benefit.

-Of course, if you are in poor health and don’t expect to live to an old age you may be better off claiming sooner.
+Of course, if you are in poor health and don't expect to live to a very old age, you may be better off claiming sooner.
 But keep in mind that, according to figures from the Society of Actuaries, a 65-year-old man has a 41 percent chance of living to age 85 and a 20 percent chance of living to age 90.
-A 65-year-old female has a 53 percent chance of living to age 85 and a 20 percent chance of living to age 90.
+A 65-year-old female has a 53 percent chance of living to 85 and a 20 percent chance of living to age 90.

 The percentages are even higher for couples.
 If the man and woman are married, they increase the chance that at least one of them will live longer.
 There's a 72 percent chance that one of them will live to age 85 and a 45 percent chance that one will live to age 90.
 There's even an 18 percent chance that one of them will live to age 95.
 Therefore, couples need to optimize their benefits together.
 For example, an unhealthy spouse that was the higher earner should consider securing a higher survivor's payment for his wife by delaying his own Social Security benefit.

 You could also annuitize some of your savings to guarantee some increase the payout.
 You could even tap the equity in your home as a source of additional income.

 Decide on a strategy, but remain flexible

 You need to choose a plan that makes the most sense for you.
 Just keep in mind that you may need to be flexible as things can change.

 You may have to adjust spending or your withdrawal rate, or both.
 Or, you may need to consider a flexible withdrawal rate tied to market performance.
 But no matter what, it would be folly to retire without some idea of how you're going to convert a lifetime of savings to a regular paycheck that will last the rest of your life.